OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/README.md

 - Generic_code
 The generic_code folder contains `R` code files pertaining to the distributed approach.
 Please read the code and its comments in the `R` file as files may require edition before being used.

+- Privacy_check
+The privacy_check folder contains `R` code files allowing one covariate-node to verify privacy-preserving properties while disclosing results such as estimates, standard errors and p-values.

 ### List of examples

-- `Example_Vertical_Partition` contains two datasets corresponding to different nodes in a vertically distributed analysis.
-They can be copied and used to run examples of the method and compare with the pooled results. (!)
+- `random_data_same_folder` contains two datasets corresponding to different nodes in a vertically distributed analysis.
+They can be copied and used to run examples of the method and compare with the pooled results.

 ### Generic code